Question & Answer #1

 My husband is a chemical engineer and believes it is not wise to drink distilled water.
 Do you have any concerns about distilled water?

 I recommend drinking distilled water with a few drops of lemon to detoxify and to balance your pH.
-In The Missing Link, which is part of the Osteoporosis Reversal Program, I write this:
+In the Osteoporosis Hydration Protocol, which is part of the Osteoporosis Reversal Program, I write this:

 “All water, including distilled water, is made of two hydrogen atoms and one oxygen atom, so it is electrically neutral.
 However, the negative and positive charges are unevenly distributed.
 The electronic (negative) charge is concentrated at the oxygen end of the molecule.
 This ever-so-slight charge imbalance coupled with the highest level of purity found in distilled water helps create an alkaline environment, even though distilled water does test acidic for its pH.